Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: emission

 We now return to discussing about the actual \cii emitters.
 Based on the simulation results presented above, in the remainder of this paper, we assume that each halo contains only one source and that there is no scatter in the \cii luminosity at fixed mass, i.e. $\phi(L|M)=\delta_\mathrm{D}[L-\mathcal{L}(M)]$, which, once inserted in Eq.~(\ref{eq:CLF-moments}), gives $\eta_n(M,z)=[\mathcal{L}(M)]^n$.
 Further assuming that $\mathcal{L}(M)$ is a monotonic function (always growing with $M$) allows us to determine its inverse function by a simple abundance-matching procedure.
 In fact, by integrating Eq.~(\ref{eq:CLF-def}) in $L$, we obtain

-For instance, this approach has been used in \citet{Padmanabhan18_CO} to model LIM of the CO line \citep[see also][]{Padmanabhan19_CII, Padmanabhan22_oct, Padmanabhan22_dic}.
+For instance, this approach has been used in \citet{Padmanabhan18_CO} to model LIM of the CO line \citep[see also][]{Padmanabhan19_CII, Padmanabhan22_dic, Padmanabhan22_oct}.

-We evaluate the halo mass function $\der \bar{n}_\mathrm{h}/\der M$ using the fit to numerical simulations by \cite{ST_01} but setting their parameter $q=1$ as in \cite{Schneider+13}.
-This requires calculating the variance of the smoothed linear density perturbations, for which we adopt the so-called `smooth-$k$' window function $1/[1+(kR)^\beta]$ \citep{Leo+18} with $\beta=4.8$.
-For the smoothing radius, we use $R=R_\mathrm{TH}/3.3$, where $R_\mathrm{TH}$ denotes the comoving Lagrangian radius of a spherical perturbation of mass $M$.
+We evaluated the halo mass function $\der \bar{n}_\mathrm{h}/\der M$ using the fit to numerical simulations by \cite{ST_01} but setting their parameter $q=1$ as in \cite{Schneider+13}.
+This requires calculating the variance of the smoothed linear density perturbations, for which we adopted the so-called `smooth-$k$' window function $1/[1+(kR)^\beta]$ \citep{Leo+18} with $\beta=4.8$.
+For the smoothing radius, we used $R=R_\mathrm{TH}/3.3$, where $R_\mathrm{TH}$ denotes the comoving Lagrangian radius of a spherical perturbation of mass $M$.
 These choices provide an excellent fit to N-body simulations in different cosmological scenarios \citep{Sameie+19,Bohr+21,parimbelli_21} and allow us to extend our calculations beyond CDM in our future work (Marcuzzo et al., in prep.).